Geerodge/georgemc.co.uk/src/pages/about.md

 ## How Can I Help You?

+I can help you understand your audience, the customer journey and how to drive traffic to grow your business.

 #### The Business Boost & Build Newsletter

 First, you should check out my [==newsletter==](/newsletter) for my free tips and insights that will help you grow your online business.

 #### Consulting Services

-I also offer one-to-one consulting to select clients.
+I also offer one-to-one consulting and audits to select clients.

 I teach my clients:

 - How to understand their audience and attract more customers
 - How to fix their website to stop losing customers
 - About the tools available to automate mundane tasks
-- How to convert their website traffic into cash in the bank
+- How to convert website traffic into cash in the bank

 Find out about my ==[my consulting services here.](/consulting)==